minprog/app-studio/40 Projects/50 Many Lists/10 Assignment.md

 3. Copy any code that you need from your old project.

 ## Tips

-Most likely, much of your important code now resides in one or more controllers (ViewControllers/Activities).
+Most likely, much of your important code now resides in one or more controllers (Activities).
 However, if we move some of this code into separate classes, the whole codebase can become more understandable.
 This is the principle of *separation of concerns*.
 The "ideal" of this principle is to have each class be responsible for one single thing.
 In practice, we usually don't take it that far.

 - `TodoItem`